weaselflink/bt-alt-rules/README.md

 Movement speed is identical to the old walking speed value (example: locust 8, atlas 3).
 ## Move action
 When performing a move action (normal move action), the mech can move a number of hexes up to it's movement speed.
 The mech can end it's movement facing any direction desired.
+Each hex moved through (including the destination hex, excluding the starting hex) which contains difficult terrain (e.g. woods, swamps, water of a certain depth) counts as two hexes moved.
 ## Jumping
 Instead of moving normally a mech with jump jets can move a number of hexes up to it's jumping speed (jumping range), as with a normal move action the mech can face any direction after the jump.